DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 Give yourself the best chance of getting on the course you want.

-Discover tips on writing your application, finding referees and preparing for interviews.
+Discover tips on completing your application, including writing your teacher training personal statement, finding referees and preparing for interviews.
 A [teacher training adviser](/tta-service) can help you with all of these.

 ## Browse courses